 The Dangers of Ignoring the Digital Employee Experience

-Every initiative that you have, every goal your company is working towards, relies in large part upon the success of your employees doing their jobs effectively.
+Every initiative that you have, every goal your organization is working towards, relies in large part upon the success of your employees doing their jobs effectively.
 Unfortunately, the employee experience has not always received the same level of sustained attention as customer experience.

 Customer experience and employee experience go hand in hand, but most companies have yet to get a grip on improving the latter.
-Many best practices have been developed for improving the customer experience – but the next leap in the customer experience will require improvements in your employee experience first.
+Many best practices have been developed for improving the customer experience — but the next leap in the customer experience will first require improvements in your employee experience.

-“What’s left are the harder projects and smaller gains, often delivered in an agile or incremental way,” argues James Robertson in CMSWire.
+“What’s left [within customer experience] are the harder projects and smaller gains, often delivered in an agile or incremental way,” argues 20-year-veteran digital workplace consultant James Robertson in CMSWire.
+The CX well, while not dry, might be reaching the bottom.
+Instead, Robertson encourages companies to turn their attention to the gains they can achieve with employee experience.
 “Within many businesses, the potential gains are still great and largely unexploited.
 This is where digital employee experience comes in.”

 Think of it this way: one of the great focal points of improving your customer experience is to smooth the bumps that occur in a multichannel or omnichannel journey.
 We’ve all experienced the disconnect in our interactions with a organization when we move from social media to customer support to the website.
 Information and digital experiences never seem to be the same from channel to channel.

-Due to digital transformation efforts, a similar fragmentation has occurred within our workflows.
+Due to digital transformation efforts, employees have faced a similar fragmentation within their workflows.
 From communication channels like email and Slack to content repositories and dozens upon dozens of applications, employees (remote or otherwise) are switching from window to window without anything to unify that experience.
 Once casual in-person chats with colleagues disappeared, these gaps in internal communication and digital experience felt magnified.

-The danger of a bad digital employee experience — whether it’s a remote or in-person workplace — comes from the fact that high levels of frustration and disengagement can lead to poor job performance and poor employee retention rates.
+The danger of a bad digital employee experience comes from the fact that high levels of frustration and disengagement can lead to poor job performance and poor employee retention rates.